How to Paint Furniture with Chalk Paint

 - Varathane Polyurethane

-Most furniture will have hardware.
-Everything needs to be removed for a clean paint finish.
-If you want to change out the hardware, here is How to Change Hardware on Furniture so you can get some updated hardware.
+Most pieces will have hardware.
+Everything needs to be removed for a clean finish.
+If you want to change out the hardware, here’s how to change hardware on furniture so you can get some updated hardware.

-What does dust, dirt, oil, wax and grime have in common??
-They mess up your paint!
-So we need to get them removed before we go any further.
+What do dust, dirt, oil, wax, and grime have in common??
+They mess up your finish!
+So, we need to get them removed before we go any further.

 So grab some Krud Kutter.
-This stuff is so amazing that I use it on every furniture makeover.
-Then let your furniture dry.
+This stuff is so amazing that I use it on every one of my furniture makeover ideas.
+Then let everything dry.
+Learn more about how to clean furniture before painting here.

-Learn how to repair damaged furniture with Bondo in this post.
-Check out my Bondo wood filler review to learn more.
+One of the wood fillers you can use is Bondo – learn how to repair damaged furniture with Bondo in this post, and check out my Bondo wood filler review to learn more about this product.

 Get the Secrets!